tnonate/thenewoil/README.md

 Technology is a constantly changing field and as people who take their privacy and security seriously, we place even more trust in the information on this (including many other) site(s) than most other technologies.
 As such, it is vital that The New Oil stays as current & up to date as possible.
 All readers are up most welcome to submit updates and suggested changes via an [issue](https://gitlab.com/thenewoil/website/-/issues).
 Readers are also encouraged to join our [Matrix](https://matrix.to/#/#TheNewOil:matrix.org) and [Reddit](https://www.reddit.com/r/thenewoil/) communities for general discussions and meeting other like-minded privacy enthusiasts (Please make sure to read the [Community Guidelines](https://gitlab.com/thenewoil/website/-/wikis/Community-Guidelines) before joining any of our communities to ensure a pleasant and productive experience for everyone).

-For an in depth guide on how to set up the project on your local machine [click this link](./docs/getting-started.md)
+For an in depth guide on how to set up the project on your local machine [click this link](./docs/getting-started.md).
+Thanks to [Rik](https://www.rikdenbreejen.nl/) and [Jaden](https://github.com/jadenet) for upgrading the site visually to give it a more modern, current look.

 ## Other Online Presences